-Dr. Mercado is an Accredited Member of the International Academy of Oral Medicine and Toxicology (IAOMT); that means that he has completed extensive coursework and has shown an understanding of the techniques used in the SMART process to ensure safe mercury removal.
-Other dentists can remove an amalgam filling without this accreditation, but without it you won’t know whether they’re taking the proper precautions to protect you from mercury exposure.
+Dr. Mercado is an Accredited Member of the International Academy of Oral Medicine and Toxicology (IAOMT); which means that he has completed extensive coursework and has shown an understanding of the techniques used in the SMART process to ensure safe mercury removal.
+Other dentists can remove an amalgam filling without this accreditation, but without it, you won’t know whether they’re taking the proper precautions to protect you from mercury exposure.
 Given the risks that mercury poses to your overall health, it doesn’t pay to take chances.
 Leave the removal up to an expert who follows the IAOMT’s strict protocol!

 How Much Will It Cost to Remove Mercury Fillings?

 Different patients will end up paying a different cost for the removal of mercury fillings.
 The cost depends on how many fillings are in your mouth, how big they are, the overall state of your oral health, and other factors.
 You can schedule a consultation at Natural Smiles of Orlando so Dr. Mercado give you an estimate of the total cost of removing the fillings and replacing them with a non-mercury alternative.
 Dental insurance may help pay for this procedure, but if you don’t have the coverage you can ask about low-to-no interest financing with CareCredit.

 DAV VII TurboDentAirVac manufactures oral aerosol vacuums designed to remove potentially toxic odors, vapors, and particles away from the immediate breathing area of the doctor, assistant, and patient.

 Excellent for capturing dental oral aerosols including:

 - Aluminum Oxide Air Abrasion Particulate

 - Laser Smoke Plume

 - Electrosurgery Smoke Capture

 - Composite BPA Grinding Dust